2i2c-org/infrastructure/docs/topic/monitoring-alerting/alerting.md

 - `P3`:`action needed this week` (community about to be affected if we don't do something soon, but not immediately)
 - `P4`:`to be planned in sprint planning` (community not necessarily affected on a specific timeline, but we must take some action into the committed column of next sprint)

-Also, all of the P1 incidents will show up in the 2i2c [status page](https://2i2c-hubs.trust.pagerduty.com/posts/dashboard) as well.
+Also, all of the P1 PagerDuty alerts will show up in the 2i2c [status page](https://2i2c-hubs.trust.pagerduty.com/posts/dashboard) as well.
 ```

 (uptime-checks)=